Light of Berotsana

 To that end, the Light of Berotsana Translation Group was formed in the spring of 1999 by Lama Choying Namgyal, Sangye Khandro, and Jules B. Levinson with the view to further the study and preservation of the vast Tibetan Buddhist literary tradition.
 Currently, Lama Chonam and Sangye Khandro are the primary translators associated with Light of Berotsana.
 As we grow, we will invite additional qualified translators and teachers to join in our work.
 From our own experience, we know the road leading to expertise to be both long and demanding; so with a view to the future, we presently devote a significant portion of our time to teaching the Tibetan language—as well as the art of translation itself—to aspiring translators.

-Primarily, our translations include the most pertinent texts taught in the colleges, training centers, and retreats of the Nyingma Tibetan Buddhist tradition.
+Primarily, our translations include the most pertinent texts taught retreats of the Nyingma Tibetan Buddhist tradition.
 These commentaries and treatises serve as foundations for the rich cultural heritage of the Tibetan Buddhist tradition, an erudite and exacting system of inquiry into the nature of reality and the acquisition of knowledge.
+Most of these Dzogchen texts, teachings and liturgies are restricted material.
+Sangye Khandro offers insight on 'Why Some Texts are Restricted'

 As Tibetan Buddhist studies gain prevalence outside of Tibet and especially throughout the West, it is necessary to translate the texts that will thoroughly elucidate the philosophy, knowledge, and ideals that have guided Buddhist study throughout its history.
 Such education rests upon reliable translations that will support sustained study.
 The Light of Berotsana Translation Group seeks to bring such study within the reach of English-speaking students with precise, inspiring, and accurate translations of a full range of significant texts.
 In selecting texts from the course of studies followed at eminent schools for Buddhist learning, we will emphasize depth of exposition alongside relevance for contemporary scholars and students.
 At present, we are focusing upon the work of illustrious Tibetan scholars such as omniscient Lonchenpa (1308-1363), the vidyadhara Jigme Lingpa (1730-1798), Dodrupchen Jigme Tenpa’i Nyima (1865-1929), Heruka Dudjom Lingpa (1835-1904), Ju Mipham Rinpoche (1846-1912), Kyabje Dudjom Rinpoche, Jigdrel Yeshe Dorje (1904-1987), and Kyabje Dungsai Thrinley Norbu Rinpoche.